tusharshah21/tushar-repo/README.md

 ### Projects Page
 ![image](https://github.com/tusharshah21/tushar-repo/assets/96661387/595f9ca4-6237-49c9-a3ba-62c377927372)

-## 📈 Analytics
-This portfolio is integrated with [Google Analytics](https://analytics.google.com/) to track visitor engagement and performance.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact
 Feel free to reach out to me via [tusharkumarshah14394@example.com](mailto:tusharkumarshah14394@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/tushar21shah/).

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📚 Learn More
 To learn more about the technologies used: